enobil/enobil.github.io/_posts/2022-05-03-platform-implementation-checklist.markdown

     1. Retries
         1. Custom exceptions should have information whether they're retriable or not.
         1. (SQS) When handling an SQS message batch, successfully processed messages must be deleted.
 Messages with a retriable error shouldn't be deleted.
 Messages with a non-retriable error should be deleted and moved to a dead-letter queue.
+    1. Rollback
+        1. As part of error handling, is it missing any required roll back operations?
+            1. (aws state machine & lambda) It is good to perform this rollbacks within the lambda in form of try catch but that's not always sufficient.
+Lambda can also get terminated due to timeout, out of memory, or another crash.
+In those cases, state machine error handling should perform the necessary rollbacks.
 1. Logging
     1. Is there a proper logging framework in use?
     1. Are the logs using the proper log levels?